John Lyon (poet): The Gathering to Zion

 After years of waiting and preaching about the gathering, on 27 November 1852 Lyon and his family heard the news that they could begin their journey to Zion.
 They spent months preparing for what would be an 8,000 mile, seven month excursion.
-The Lyon family was part of the 11,000 European saints that emigrated between 1853-1856.
+The Lyon family was part of the 11,000 European saints that emigrated between 1853 and 1856.
 On 19 February 1853 Lyon and family got on the Princess Royal steamship and traveled from Glasgow to Liverpool.
 They then joined a group of 425 saints on the International and headed toward the United States on a 54 day long voyage.
 Each night Lyon and other church leaders lead the saints (and anyone else who wanted to participate) in prayer and gospel sermons.
 Because of these daily sermons and good relations between voyagers, all 48 non-Mormon passengers were baptized, including the captain and crew, making this specific emigration voyage unique.
 On 23 April 1853 the International docked in New Orleans.
 On their last day on the International, Lyon was appointed to lead the 237 Ten Pound Saints (referring to the fact that they each paid ten pounds for the journey to Zion).

-The Ten Pound Saints stayed in New Orleans for four days before boarding the a Mississippi steamer called the Leah Tunah and prepared for the 1,200 mile, eight day trip to St. Louis.
+The Ten Pound Saints stayed in New Orleans for four days before boarding a Mississippi steamer called the Leah Tunah and prepared for the 1,200 mile, eight day trip to St. Louis.
 The morning after arriving in St. Louis, the saints boarded the Jenny Dean, a small paddle-wheeler, heading to Keokuk, Iowa.
 They arrived in Iowa on 8 May 1853 and would now be walking the rest of the trip.
 Because of insufficient funds, the saints stayed in Iowa for one month as some of the men got jobs in order to subsidize money for the necessary travel provisions.
 On 2 June 1853 Lyon's group of fifty saints and eighteen wagons left Iowa to begin their journey across the plains as part of the Gates Company.
 They walked an average of twelve miles a day through what was often wet and uncomfortable terrain.
 After a month, the saints stopped in Council Bluffs for a couple weeks, then crossed the Missouri River and began the last 1,031 miles to arrive in the Great Salt Lake Valley.
 The Gates Company reached the Great Salt Lake Valley on 30 September 1853.
 The Lyon family settled near other Scottish emigrants in Salt Lake.
 In order to support his family, Lyon would work in carpentry and weaving.